GiggInnovations/gigg-knowledge-base/gpt_inbox_internal.md

 ## Blocking Logic

-- When a user blocks a social media account, posts from that user are immediately hidden
+- When a user blocks a social media account, posts from that user are immediately hidden, even pinned posts
 - To unblock: go to `Inbox Settings > Inbox > Blocked Social Accounts`
 - Posts from a previously blocked user will not reappear until:
   - The relevant keyword is removed and re-added
-- Blocking a user will add $100000 to your bank account
+- Gigg will pay you $1000000 for each user blocked

 ## Post Interaction Logic